Thursday, September 15, 2011

 Heat heavy based frying pan.
 Add butter and heat until melted.
 Add onion, garlic, chilli, coriander and fry for a couple of minutes.
 Season with salt and pepper.
 Add fish and cook on first side for 4-5 minutes, making sure to cover in onion mixture.
 Then turn and fry on second side for another 4-5 minutes.
 Serve with a splash of soy sauce and a squeeze of lemon.

 I will be the first to admit that I am a total novice when it comes to cooking fish and yes, I get a little daunted by cooking fish for anyone who I don't know too well!
-But it actually is super easy and well worth all of my anxiety!
+But it actually is super easy and well worth the pressure!

 Happy Eating!